How To Trademark A Logo

 Also, some trademarks may not support your legal claim to prevent others from using a similar logo on related goods or services.
 Therefore, you need to make sure you have a custom logo design that is distinctive and USPTO approved.
 To do this, you must perform an exhaustive search of the US Trademark Database to make sure that you have not chosen a logo similar to a registered trademark.

 Search the trademark database

 Once you’ve finished creating a distinctive and custom logo design and decided on a name for your company, it’s time to ensure there are no more ideas.
 Before applying for registration of a trademark, first, check whether it can be registered.
 We encourage you to use the online trademark search tool to search for registered and pending trademarks with the USPTO.
 Before doing so, remember to ask yourself a simple question: Is my logo similar to any other brand in the industry?
 If so, try to redesign it and make sure it is unique.

 Prepare your logo trademark application

-Now that you have designed a unique logo, you need to prepare a description of the logo and the products or services to which it applies.
+Now that you have designed a unique logo by hiring professional logo design service, you need to prepare a description of the logo and the products or services to which it applies.
 For example, you can check the USPTO handbook of acceptable products and services identification that provides directions on how you can create a description of services and products.

 You should also create your logo image using the dimensions and format specified by the USPTO.